 So who the hell am I anyway?
-My name is Curt Magura and I’m the site admin/owner of the WersiClubUSA site.
-Our main mission is to both inform you and also learn from you about the Wersi product line.
-But before we talk about Saturn’s, Delta’s, Spectra’s, Sonic’s and OAX, how did we get here anyway?
+My name is Curt Magura, and I’m the site admin/owner of the WersiClubUSA and IMMusic websites.
+Our primary mission is to inform you and learn from you about the Wersi product line.
+But before we talk about Saturn’s, Delta’s, Spectra’s, Sonic’s, and OAX, how did we get here anyway?

-It all started way back when my father built our first organ from a kit.
+It all started when my father built our first organ from a kit.
 The name of that company?
 Schboer Organs.
-Now, I was about knee high to a grasshopper at the time and have no idea which model my dad built, but no question, that was the start of it all.
-I can say that we did have the “Schober Reverbatape Unit“.
+Now, I was about knee-high to a grasshopper at the time and had no idea which model my dad built, but no question, that was the start of it all.
+I can say that we did have the “Schober Reverbatape Unit.”
 I remember it well.
-Quite the piece of technology in it’s day.
-It used a magnetic tape loop that would record and then playback what it recorded a short time later as in “reverb”.
+Quite the piece of technology in its day.
+It used a magnetic tape loop that would record and then playback what it recorded a short time later, as in “reverb.”
 WOW!
 (Or would that be OUCH?)

-Keeping with the Wurlitzer theme, my parents purchased a Wurlitzer 4500 console organ.
-This was big step up from the Schober.
-It had two 61 note keyboards and a 25 note pedal board.
+My parents purchased a Wurlitzer 4500 console organ.
+This was a big step up from the Schober.
+It had two 61-note keyboards and a 25-note pedalboard.
 It even had two presets per manual!
-You were not able to pick what the preset did and they were mechanical.
-When you pushed the preset the tabs would physically move.
-It took a bit of pressure to actually push in the preset “button”.
+You could not pick what the preset did, and they were mechanical.
+When you pushed the preset, the tabs would physically move.
+It took a bit of pressure to press the preset “button.”
 Still, quite magical at the time.
-The one feature I remember the most was “Shh-Boom”.
+The one feature I remember the most was “Shh-Boom.”
 This was a precursor to automatic rhythm units.
-It gave you the ability to add a bass drum and cymbal sound to the pedals and also a cymbal sound to the lower manual.
-You could mix and match those sounds via rocker switches located over on the left check block.
-Man, we are are rocking now!
-Of course, it all was based on your ability to play a rhythm “in-time” using your left foot and left hand and at the same time play a melody line with your right hand.
+It allowed you to add a bass drum and cymbal sound to the pedals and a cymbal sound to the lower manual.
+You could mix and match those sounds via rocker switches on the left check block.
+Man, we are rocking now!
+Of course, it all was based on your ability to play a rhythm “in-time” using your left foot and left hand while playing a melody line with your right hand.
 Dad never got the hang of “shh-booming” it…

 A few years later and it’s time to move out on my own.
 My first apartment and a new organ!
-Sadly, I don’t remember the model but it had an “automatic” rhythm unit along with a small third keyboard – the “Orbit Synth”.
-Can’t really see it in this picture but it was there and had a whopping 25 notes.
+Sadly, I don’t remember the model, but it had an “automatic” rhythm unit and a small third keyboard – the “Orbit Synth.”
+You can’t see it in this picture, but it was there and had a whopping 25 notes.
 (Note, three manuals… more on that later).
-One thing that you can see on the lower right cheek block, is the builtin cassette recorder.
+One thing that you can see on the lower right cheek block is the built-in cassette recorder.
 Wow, we could record ourselves and even play it back right on the organ.
-We now had rhythms called Latin, March, Band and I’m sure a few others.
-No more “Shh-Boom”.
+We now had rhythms called Latin, March, Band, and a few others.
+No more “Shh-Boom.”
 Dad still had trouble following along with the automatic rhythms – 🙂

-One thing for sure.
-I missed those two 61 note keyboards and a 25 note pedal board that we had on the Wurlitzer 4500.
+One thing is for sure.
+I missed those two 61-note keyboards and a 25-note pedalboard that we had on the Wurlitzer 4500.
 Time for a new organ!
-This time we jumped ship and went from Wurlitzer to a Conn 644 “Martinique”.
-And of course we had to add the Conn Electric Band to use as what else?
+This time we jumped ship and went from Wurlitzer to a Conn 644 “Martinique.”
+And of course, we had to add the Conn Electric Band to use as what else?
 A third manual. 🙂

-Oh yea, Can’t forget my days playing keyboards in a rock band.
-Here we are playing my Hammond M100 with the Conn Electric Band added (there’s those three manuals again) and a Farfisa model “???” electric piano off to the side.
+I can’t forget my days playing keyboards in a rock band.
+Here we are playing my Hammond M100 with the Conn Electric Band added (there are those three manuals again) and a Farfisa model “???” electric piano off to the side.
 Wow, now we are at four manuals!
-Look just to the right of the organ and you can see the Heathkit amplifier we built and were using as part of the setup (Hint – building things from kits).
-I still had the Conn 644 at home but it was a tad heavy to carry around.
-Not that the Hammond was much lighter but it was small enough to fit in the back of a van with the other band equipment.
-Think we paid $500 for that Hammond and sold it for $500 after a year and loads of “Band Fun” later.
+Look just to the organ’s right, and you can see the Heathkit amplifier we built and used as part of the setup (Hint – building things from kits).
+I still had the Conn 644 at home, but it was a tad heavy to carry around.
+Not that the Hammond was much lighter, but it was small enough to fit in the back of a van with the other band equipment.
+I think we paid $500 for that Hammond and sold it for $500 after a year and loads of “Band Fun” later.
 That also tells you how long I was in the band.

 Back to the opening few paragraphs about my dad building our first organ, the Schober, from a kit.
-As a kid I watched by dad build a number of electronic things from kits.
+As a kid, I watched my dad build several electronic things from kits.
 Who remembers a company called Heathkit?
-Like father like son, so I ended up building a ham radio, a color TV and a stereo, all from Heathkit.
-Flipping through a magazine one day I see an ad for Wersi Organs… Hey Dad, check this out.
+Like father like son, I built a ham radio, a color TV, and a stereo, all from Heathkit.
+Flipping through a magazine one day, I see an ad for Wersi Organs… Hey Dad, check this out.
 These things come in kits that you can build!

-Well, it turns out we never did get that Galaxy but dad did build a Saturn.
-At the time I still had the Conn 644.
-A big heavy horseshoe shaped full console organ.
-Dad had this cool contemporary looking Saturn with Chrome posts separating the console from the pedal board and a set of external speakers.
+Well, it turns out we never did get that Galaxy, but dad did build a Saturn.
+At the time, I still had the Conn 644.
+A big heavy horseshoe-shaped full console organ.
+Dad had this cool contemporary-looking Saturn with Chrome posts separating the console from the pedalboard and a set of external speakers.
 This wasn’t going to end well for my bank account.
-Next thing you know I ordered my own Saturn and starting building it.
+Next thing you know, I ordered my own Saturn and started building it.

-We are plugging away and on kitpack #4 maybe 5, don’t really remember, and Wersi announces a new line of “digital” instruments – The flagship model, the Delta DX-500.
-Ok, got to have one of these!
-Cancel the rest of the Saturn kitpacks and order a Delta.
+We are plugging away and on kit pack #4, maybe 5, don’t really remember, and Wersi announces a new line of “digital” instruments – The flagship model, the Delta DX-500.
+Ok, I got to have one of these!
+Cancel the rest of the Saturn kit packs and order a Delta.
 What a difference in building the Delta vs. the Saturn!
-Those they have gone down that path will understand.
+Those who have gone down that path will understand.

-A few years later the CD line is introduced and of course, we have to have one.
+A few years later, the CD line is introduced, and of course, we have to have one.
 Hey Ralph, let’s work a trade!
-This time around the flagship is the Spectra CD-700.
-We also built our Spectra and went through all the various upgrades adding “Memory Tower”, “Livestyle” and “Golden Gate” as those upgrades were introduced.
+This time around, the flagship is the Spectra CD-700.
+We also built our Spectra and went through all the various upgrades adding “Memory Tower,” “Livestyle,” and “Golden Gate” as those upgrades were introduced.
 Without question, the Spectra was the finest instrument we had ever owned.
-We no longer replaced the organ when the latest model came out, we were able to update the one we had as new features were introduced by Wersi.
-When the Pegasus was introduced we added that to our collection which also included a Wersi Piano at the time.
-For awhile we had all three in the “music room”.
+We no longer replaced the organ when the latest model came out.
+We were able to update the one we had as Wersi introduced new features.
+When the Pegasus was introduced, we added that to our collection, which also included a Wersi Piano at the time.
+For a while, we had all three in the “music room.”

-By this time I had a “big boy job” and was working for IBM as a programmer.
-Mix in my real life job with the many things you could do via “programming” on the Spectra.
+By this time, I had a “big boy job” and worked for IBM as a programmer.
+Mix in my real-life job with the many things you could do via “programming” on the Spectra.
 What else could you ask for?
-Well, maybe just one more thing and that thing was called MIDI.
+Well, maybe just one more thing, and that thing was called MIDI.
 Guess what?
 The Spectra had MIDI ports.
 This opened up a whole new world.

 Enter that Ric Iannone guy again.
-Wersi fans in the states know Ric well and the man must have 20 fingers vs. the 10 the rest of us have.
-Let’s just say he can play the hell out of any style music you like.
-One day I’m in Lancaster hanging out at Wersi Music and I say Ric, check this out.
-I show him the steps to record a bass line he played and we “record” it on a laptop computer connected to a Spectra via MIDI.
-Next, we play back that bass line and Ric plays along with it.
+Wersi fans in the states know Ric well, and the man must have 20 fingers vs. the 10 the rest of us have.
+Let’s just say he can play the hell out of any style of music you like.
+One day I’m in Lancaster hanging out at Wersi Music, and I say, Ric, check this out.
+I show him the steps to record a bass line he played, and we “record” it on a laptop computer connected to a Spectra via MIDI.
+Next, we playback that bassline, and Ric plays along with it.
 We record that as a second track and then record and add in a third track of drums.
 Hmm, now this could get very interesting.
 Remember the comment above about the cassette recorder that was built into that Wurlitzer Spinet?
 Little did I know at the time where the concept of recording and playing along with yourself was going to take me.

-A few months later and a small company called IMMusic is born.
-IMMusic produced a number of “Play-Along” MIDI disks and put on a number of workshops at the Dutchland Keyboard Show where we presented various topics on the Wersi CD line along with how you could incorporate MIDI connected devices into your musical world.
+A few months later and a small company called IMMusic was born.
+IMMusic produced several “Play-Along” MIDI disks and put on many workshops at the Dutchland Keyboard Show, where we presented various topics on the Wersi CD line and how you could incorporate MIDI-connected devices into your musical world.

-Over the next few years, things got pretty busy with kids, little league baseball, yard work and there simply wasn’t much time left for music – 🙁 .
-We missed out on the move from the CD to OAS line of Wersi instruments.
-Actually, other than in pictures we have never had a chance to see, much less play, an OAS based instrument.
+Over the next few years, things got pretty busy with kids, little league baseball, and yard work, and there wasn’t much time left for music.
+We missed out on the move from the CD to the OAS line of Wersi instruments.
+Actually, other than in pictures, we have never had a chance to see, much less play, an OAS-based instrument.

-That all changes October 2016 as we get our hands on a new OAX 700.
-The kids are grown and out on their own, the job is now called “Retired”.
-We have plenty of time to dig down inside of OAX, play with it, learn about it, what it can do and sharing that with you as we go.
+That all changes in October 2016 as we get our hands on a new OAX 700.
+The kids are grown and out on their own.
+The job is now called “Retired.”
+We have plenty of time to dig down inside of OAX, play with it, learn about it, and what it can do, and share that with you as we go.
 Join us for the ride – it’s going to be a blast!

 We would love to hear about your musical journey and what you are learning about OAX.